wp-plugins/wp-spamshield/readme.txt

 If you have any further questions, please submit them on the main [WP-SpamShield Support Page](http://www.redsandmarketing.com/plugins/wp-spamshield/support/).

 == Changelog ==

+= 1.9.5.2 =
+*released 07/25/15*

+* Compatibility fixes for WordPress 4.2.3.
+* Made some proactive fixes to the Gravity Forms integration to prevent JavaScript conflicts.
+* Made a compatibility improvement for certain BuddyPress themes and 3rd party registration pages.
+* Minor compatibility improvement for IIS servers.
+* Made various code improvements.
+* Updated the spam filters.

 = 1.9.5.1 =
 *released 07/22/15*